MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/investigate-incidents-windows-defender-advanced-threat-protection.md

 Windows Defender Advanced Threat Protection aggregates the threat information into an incident so you can see the patterns and correlations coming in from various data points.
 You can view such correlation through the incident graph.

 ### Incident graph
-The **Graph** provides a visual representation of how the alerts and its evidence are inter-related.
+The **Graph** provides a visual representation of the story of the cybersecurity attack (for example, what is the entry point, which indicator of compromise or activity was observed on which machine).

 ![Image of the incident graph](images/atp-incident-graph-tab.png)

-You can click the circles on the incident graph to view the details of the malicious files, associated file detections, how many instances has there been worldwide, whether it’s been observed in your organization, if so, how many instances.
+You can click the circles on the incident graph to view the details of the malicious files, associated file detections, how many instances has there been worldwide, whether itâ€™s been observed in your organization, if so, how many instances.

 ![Image of indcident details](images/atp-incident-graph-details.png)